amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Neither approach fully solves the problem of successful adoption of best practices in writing.
 Few people have the resources needed to outsource editing to expert staff, and even for those who do, editing by external experts is slow because copy editors must read the text carefully and are normally unavailable during the act of writing.
 By the time an editor's notes are received, then, a key opportunity to strengthen the writer's craft has passed.
 This problem is exacerbated for time-sensitive writing, where the delay introduced by an editor may diminish the communication's value.
 In contrast, existing software-based tools, though they are inexpensive and fast, are typically incomplete, imprecise, or inaccessible (see Existing Tools, below).

-Our collective knowledge about best practices in writing is thus essentially trapped, waiting to be extracted and transformed into a medium that makes the knowledge accessible to all authors.
+Much of our collective knowledge about best practices in writing is thus essentially trapped, waiting to be extracted and transformed into a medium that makes the knowledge accessible to all authors.

 The solution
 ============